-We’re all about bridges – not barriers: offering a flexible intake procedure, with very few exclusion criteria.
-Young people in our care can expect structure, and consistency, yes… but no hierarchal levels to breach and steps to achieve.
+We’re all about bridges, not barriers.
+We offer a flexible intake procedure, with very few exclusion criteria.
+Young people in our care can expect structure and consistency, but no hierarchal levels to breach and steps to achieve.
 Instead, therapeutic, behavioural milieus with strong guidelines and expectations are cushioned with positive rewards for demonstrated responsibility, accountability, and advances.

-Kennedy House was established in 1971 by Ed Blazo & Doug Chin on the initiative of a group of concerned community members with a vision for providing a new kind of care to young people.
-It was not in imposing, impersonal institutions, Kennedy House founders believed, that care could be more effectively provided – but in small family-like residences or group homes.
+Kennedy House was established in 1971 by Ed Blazo & Doug Chin based on the initiative of a group of concerned community members with a vision for providing a new kind of care to young people.
+Our founders believed that it was not in imposing, impersonal institutions that care could be more effectively provided, but in small family-like residences or group homes.

-A not-for-profit organization, registered in 1972, and governed since by a volunteer Board of Directors, Kennedy House continues to benefit from the foresight of its founding members, some of whom remain involved to this day.
+As a not-for-profit organization registered in 1972 and governed since by a volunteer Board of Directors, Kennedy House continues to benefit from the foresight of its founding members, some of whom remain involved to this day.

 From the beginning, several principles have been embodied in the day-to-day operation of Kennedy House:

-- We employ dedicated professionals who strive to support the front-line Child and Youth Workers – we fully understand their role is central to the effective care and treatment of our residents
+- We employ dedicated professionals who strive to support the front line Child and Youth Workers and we fully understand that their role is central to the effective care and treatment of our residents.

-- We firmly believe in continuous training and development of Kennedy House staff, providing opportunities to learn, grow, and advance
+- We firmly believe in continuous training and development of Kennedy House staff, continuously providing opportunities to learn, grow, and advance.

-Key to the establishment of the first Kennedy House group home was Ed Blazo, one of the founding and a long-standing Executive Director.
+Key to the establishment of the first Kennedy House group home was Ed Blazo, one of the founding members and a long-standing Executive Director.
 His vision and insight paved the way for the development of a vibrant organization, fuelled by his belief in continuing education and development, and his practical experience as a Child Care Worker.
-Following Ed’s untimely death in 2007, and in his honour, the Ed Blazo Memorial Lecture Series has been established to pursue new educational and informative perspectives for youth service providers.
+Following Ed’s untimely death in 2007 and in his honour, the Ed Blazo Memorial Lecture Series was established to pursue new educational and informative perspectives for youth service providers.

-Thirty five years of growth has created the present-day Kennedy House Youth Services Inc. organization, incorporating five group homes in the Greater Toronto Area, each serving a unique group of young people.
-Our facilities accommodate males from age10 to 18 at three very different programs, and females aged 12 to 18 at two others..
+Fifty years of growth has created the present-day Kennedy House organization, incorporating five group homes in the Greater Toronto Area, each serving a unique group of young people.

-Kennedy House Youth Services Inc. began servicing the Youth Justice sector in 1980.
+Kennedy House began servicing the Youth Justice sector in 1980.
 We have operated secure custody programs in a number of locations.
-Today, we operate Kennedy House Youth Centre in Ajax, a 12 bed secure facility, and a vital contributor to the care of youth in this sector.
-Our state-of-the-art facility was built in June 1998, and through careful planning and management came in under its projected capital budget.
+Today, we operate Kennedy House Youth Centre in Ajax, a 12-bed secure facility and a vital contributor to the care of youth in this sector.
+Our state-of-the-art facility was built in June 1998 and through careful planning and management, came in under its projected capital budget.

-Employing over 120 professional and support staff, we continue to seek out a team of individuals with a heart for youth and a desire to impact their lives.
+Employing more than 200 professional and support staff, we continue to seek out a team of individuals with a heart for youth and a desire to impact their lives.

 Our Future Focus